-International Anti Corruption Day 2020: Current Theme, History and Significance
+International Anti Corruption Day 2021: Know about Theme, Significance, History and Key Facts Here

-International Anti-Corruption Day 2020: It is observed on 9 December globally to raise awareness on the importance of a corruption-free society.
+International Anti-Corruption Day is observed on December 9 globally to raise awareness on the importance of a corruption-free society.
 The day also provides us an opportunity to recommit to collective action in preventing and addressing corruption.

 International Anti-Corruption Day is celebrated worldwide under the observance of the United Nations and encourages a global fight against corruption keeping the sustainable development goal of 2030 at the apex.